ibm-cloud-docs/ContinuousDelivery/toolchains_post_upgrade.md

 ### What happened to my build definitions in my project after the upgrade?
 {: #faq_build}

-If you were building your source code by using Jazz instead of Delivery Pipeline, you must manually migrate your build definitions to Delivery Pipeline in your toolchain.
+If you built your source code by using Jazz instead of Delivery Pipeline, you must manually migrate your build definitions to Delivery Pipeline in your toolchain.

-If you were using Jazz SCM as a source repo and using Delivery Pipeline to build your code, the source in Jazz SCM was automatically moved to a Git repo.
-Your Delivery Pipeline configuration remains the same, except it consumes the source from the Git repo instead of the source from Jazz SCM.
+If you used Jazz SCM as a source repo and used Delivery Pipeline to build your code, the source in Jazz SCM was automatically moved to a Git repo.
+Your Delivery Pipeline configuration remains the same, except that it uses the source from the Git repo instead of the source from Jazz SCM.

 ### I had to create an organization for my project that was upgraded to a toolchain, so I added a credit card to my account.
 Will my credit card be charged?
 {: #faq_charges}